carsonep/carsonep/README.md

 ### Hi there <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

-My name is Carson and I"m a Software Engineer who is passionate about building tech, teaching and learning new technologies
+My name is Carson and I am a front-end developer with the goal of becoming full-stack in the near future!

 ### 🛠 &nbsp;Tech Stack